Chicle: History

 Both the Aztecs and Maya traditionally chewed chicle.
 It was chewed as a way to stave off hunger, freshen breath, and keep teeth clean.
 Chicle was also used by the Maya as a filling for tooth cavities.

-The American company American Chicle Company, incorporated in June 1899, was the first prominent commercial user of this ingredient in the production of chewing gum.
+The American Chicle Company, incorporated in June 1899, was the first prominent commercial user of this ingredient in the production of chewing gum.
 Its brand name, Chiclets, is derived from the word chicle.

 In response to a land reform law passed in Guatemala in 1952 which ended feudal work relations and expropriated unused lands and sold them to the indigenous and peasants, the William Wrigley Company discontinued buying Guatemalan chicle.
 Since it was the sole buyer of Guatemalan chicle, the government was forced to create a massive aid program for growers.

 By the 1960s, most chewing gum companies had switched from using chicle to butadiene-based synthetic rubber, which was cheaper to manufacture.
-Only a handful of small gum companies still use chicle, including Glee Gum, Simply Gum, and Tree Hugger Gum.
+Only a handful of small gum companies still use chicle, including Gud Gum, Glee Gum, Simply Gum, and Tree Hugger Gum.